Skip to content

 Document Library

-A Document Library is a folder in Salesforce's Documents tab or CRM Content section used for storing, organizing, and managing files such as templates, brochures, and reference documents.
+A Document Library is a folder on the Salesforce Classic Documents tab used to store and organize files such as logos, brochures, templates, and reference images that are not attached to any specific record.

 § 01